|

 progressive disorder (if not treated / corrected) May explain

 the origin of many cases of "Landau-Kleffner" syndrome.
+Autism

-and the Immune System
+and the Immune System I have been

 in clinical practice for the last twenty years.
 When my wife developed